vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 - All market proposals ([creation](../protocol/0028-governance.md#1-create-market) and [update](../protocol/0028-governance.md#2-change-market-parameters)) that have been *accepted*.
 - All [asset proposals](../protocol/0028-governance.md) that have been *accepted*.
 - All delegation info.
-- On chain treasury balances.
+- On chain treasury balances and on-chain reward functions / parameters (for 💧 Sweetwater this is only the network params that govern [Staking and delegation](0000-reward-functions.md) ).
 - [Account balances](../protocol/0013-accounts.md) for all parties per asset: sum of general, margin and LP bond accounts.
 See exception below.
 - Withdrawal transaction bundles for all bridged chains for all ongoing withdrawals (parties with non-zero "signed-for-withdrawal" balances)
 - hash of the previous block, block number and transaction id of the block from which the snapshot is derived